Loading...

 How to consume Bread, Tea With Milk And Sugar without glucose spikes

-Reduce the serving size of bread and the amount of sugar in your tea to minimize the impact on your blood sugar levels.
+Reduce the portion size of bread and the amount of sugar in your tea.
+Smaller servings can help minimize the impact on your blood sugar levels.

 Drink Unsweetened Tea